 This is a guide written in the 70's and gives descriptions of most peaks and approaches.

-There is also a series of Topos (the Rosul-Dunning guide for one) for some of the more popular walls, but these have yet to be posted publicly.
+There is also a series of Topos (Rock & Ice #48 for one) for some of the more popular walls, but these have yet to be posted publicly (climberpat posted the Southwestern Mountaineers topos on MP).
 Ask locals, or check in at the NMSU climbing wall for more info.
-The Rosul-Dunning guide is currently one of the best written resources on the Organs.
+The Rock & Ice guide is currently one of the best written resources on the Organs.
 However, it lacks detailed route descriptions.
 If you would like to check it out contact Aaron Hobson or Marta Reece.

 Browse More Classics in Organ Mountains